garrettj403/GaussOpt/README.md

 *Analyze quasioptical systems using Gaussian beam analysis*

-This package assumes Gaussian beam propagation to analyze quasioptical systems.
-Quasioptical analysis is important whenever the size of the optical components is comparable to the wavelength.
-Gaussian beam analysis of quasioptical systems then assumes that the transverse amplitude profile of the beam is close to a Gaussian function, which is approximately true for beams originating from waveguide horn antennas.
+This package uses Gaussian beam propagation to analyze quasioptical systems.
+Quasioptical systems are those where the size of the optical components is comparable to the wavelength.
+Gaussian beam analysis of quasioptical systems then assumes that the transverse amplitude profile of the beam is very close to a Gaussian distribution, which is approximately true for beams originating from waveguide horn antennas.

 **Webpage:** https://garrettj403.github.io/GaussOpt/

 Description
 -----------

-At millimeter and submillimeter wavelengths, traditional transmission lines (e.g., microstrips and waveguides) have very high attenuation constants.
-To avoid this loss, an alternative is to use freespace propagation.
+At millimeter and submillimeter wavelengths, traditional RF transmission lines (e.g., microstrips and waveguides) have very high attenuation constants.
+To avoid this loss, an alternative is to use guided freespace propagation.
 However, since the dimensions of the optical components are often only a few times the wavelength, the beams cannot be effectively collimated and then a series of lenses or parabolic mirrors are required to continually refocus the beam.
 This type of system is often called a quasioptical system ("quasi" because standard geometric optics do not apply).

 Beams in quasioptical systems typically originate/terminate in waveguide feed horns.
 The transverse amplitude profile of these beams is very close to a Gaussian distribution, which can be used to simplify the description of the beam as it propagates through a quasioptical system.
 In short, Gaussian beam analysis is a simplified formulation of physical optics; however, it is sufficient for most applications and at least provides a starting point for more rigorous analysis.